ActiveX Control Files (.ocx)

 Option 1: Use this option if you need an immediate return to your organization’s previous settings.
 This option is less secure but has an immediate return to allowing .ocx files to run unrestricted.
 This option involves creating a policy to permit all files of a single file extension type.
 This will be a three-step process and directions can be found below.
 (Building the policy, reviewing the policy matches, removing the policy)

 Option 2: You can permit individual blocked .ocx files by using traditional steps within the Unified Audit.
 Using this option will allow you to select all files that have the .ocx file extension and easily permit them in their respective applications by hash.
 By default, .ocx files will remain denied until each policy is created.
 This is a more secure option but will also take more time to initiate.
-(For this option, begin following the directions below at step 2.
+(For this option, begin following the directions below in step 2.
 When searching for denied items in the Audit, instead of searching by Policy name, search by Path *.ocx.
 All other steps will be the same.)

 Option 1 Directions, STEP 1: Building a Permit All .ocx Policy